Get Started

 1. Indemnification

 1. Each party (“Indemnifying Party”) agrees to defend the other party (the “Indemnified Party”) against any claim, demand, suit or proceeding made or brought against the Indemnified Party by a third party alleging that use of the Services (in the case of Client) or Client Data (in the case of Sequoia) in accordance with the terms of the Agreement infringes or misappropriates the intellectual property rights of a third party.
-As used in this Section 8, the Services and Client Data is referred to collectively as “Claim Subject”.
+As used in this Section 10, the Services and Client Data is referred to collectively as “Claim Subject”.
 Subject to the terms herein, Indemnifying Party shall indemnify Indemnified Party for settlement amounts or third-party damages, liabilities, costs and expenses (including reasonable attorneys’ fees) awarded and arising out of such claim.
 If any part of the Claim Subject is or, in Indemnifying Party’s opinion, is likely to become the subject of any injunction preventing its use as contemplated herein, Indemnifying Party may, at its option (1) obtain for Indemnified Party the right to continue using the Claim Subject or (2) replace or modify the Claim Subject so that such Claim Subject becomes non-infringing without substantially compromising their principal functions.
 If (1) and (2) are not reasonably available to Indemnifying Party, then Indemnifying Party may (3) terminate the Agreement upon written notice to the Indemnified Party.
-The foregoing states the entire liability of Indemnifying Party, and Indemnified Party’s exclusive remedy, with respect to any actual or alleged violation of intellectual property rights in connection with the Claim Subject, any part thereof or its use or operation.
 Indemnifying Party shall have no liability or obligation hereunder with respect to any claim to the extent based upon (i) any use of the Claim Subject not strictly in accordance with the Agreement, or (ii) Indemnified Party’s continuing use of the Claim Subject after being provided modifications that would have avoided the alleged infringement.
-THIS SECTION 8.a SETS FORTH INDEMNIFYING PARTY’S SOLE LIABILITY AND INDEMNIFIED PARTY’S SOLE AND EXCLUSIVE REMEDY WITH RESPECT TO ANY CLAIM OF INTELLECTUAL PROPERTY INFRINGEMENT.
+THIS SECTION 10(a) SETS FORTH INDEMNIFYING PARTY’S SOLE LIABILITY AND INDEMNIFIED PARTY’S SOLE AND EXCLUSIVE REMEDY WITH RESPECT TO ANY CLAIM OF INTELLECTUAL PROPERTY INFRINGEMENT.

 2. Procedures.
 Any claim for indemnification hereunder requires that (a) the Indemnified Party provides prompt written notice of the claim and reasonable cooperation, information, and assistance in connection therewith, and (b) the Indemnifying Party shall have sole control and authority to defend, settle or compromise such claim.
 The Indemnifying Party shall not make any settlement that requires a materially adverse act or admission by the Indemnified Party without the Indemnified Party’s written consent (such consent not to be unreasonably delayed, conditioned or withheld).
 The Indemnifying Party shall not be liable for any settlement made without its prior written consent.

 1. LIMITATION OF LIABILITY.
-IN NO EVENT SHALL EITHER PARTY BE LIABLE CONCERNING THE SUBJECT MATTER OF THE AGREEMENT, REGARDLESS OF THE FORM OF ANY CLAIM OR ACTION (WHETHER IN CONTRACT, NEGLIGENCE, STRICT LIABILITY OR OTHERWISE), FOR ANY (A) INTERRUPTION OF USE, LOSS OR INACCURACY OF DATA, OR COST OF PROCURING SUBSTITUTE TECHNOLOGY, GOODS OR SERVICES, (B) INDIRECT, PUNITIVE, INCIDENTAL, RELIANCE, SPECIAL, EXEMPLARY OR CONSEQUENTIAL DAMAGES INCLUDING, BUT NOT LIMITED TO, LOSS OF BUSINESS, REVENUES, PROFITS AND GOODWILL OR (C) DIRECT DAMAGES, IN THE AGGREGATE, IN EXCESS OF THE AMOUNTS RECEIVED BY SEQUOIA FROM CLIENT (IN THE CASE OF SEQUOIA) OR PAID AND PAYABLE BY CLIENT TO SEQUOIA (IN THE CASE OF CLIENT) HEREUNDER DURING THE TWELVE (12) MONTHS IMMEDIATELY PRECEDING THE CLAIM, EVEN IF IT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-NOTWITHSTANDING THE FOREGOING, THE LIMITATIONS IN SUBSECTION (C) SHALL NOT APPLY FOR ANY BREACH OF SECTION 3 (FEES AND COMPENSATION).
+TO THE EXTENT PERMITTED BY APPLICABLE LAW IN NO EVENT SHALL EITHER PARTY BE LIABLE CONCERNING THE SUBJECT MATTER OF THE AGREEMENT, REGARDLESS OF THE FORM OF ANY CLAIM OR ACTION (WHETHER IN CONTRACT, NEGLIGENCE, STRICT LIABILITY OR OTHERWISE), FOR ANY (A) INTERRUPTION OF USE, LOSS OR INACCURACY OF DATA, OR COST OF PROCURING SUBSTITUTE TECHNOLOGY, GOODS OR SERVICES, (B) INDIRECT, PUNITIVE, INCIDENTAL, RELIANCE, SPECIAL, EXEMPLARY OR CONSEQUENTIAL DAMAGES INCLUDING, BUT NOT LIMITED TO, LOSS OF BUSINESS, REVENUES, PROFITS AND GOODWILL OR (C) DIRECT DAMAGES, IN THE AGGREGATE, IN EXCESS OF THE AMOUNTS RECEIVED BY SEQUOIA FROM CLIENT (IN THE CASE OF SEQUOIA) OR PAID AND PAYABLE BY CLIENT TO SEQUOIA (IN THE CASE OF CLIENT) PURSUANT TO THE AGREEMENT AND RELATING TO THE SERVICES AT ISSUE DURING THE TWELVE (12) MONTHS IMMEDIATELY PRECEDING THE CLAIM, EVEN IF IT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+NOTWITHSTANDING THE FOREGOING, THE LIMITATIONS IN SUBSECTION (C) SHALL NOT APPLY FOR ANY BREACH OF SECTION 3 (FEES AND COMPENSATION) OR A PARTY’S INDEMNIFICATION OBLIGATIONS UNDER SECTION 10 (INDEMNIFICATION).
 THESE LIMITATIONS ARE INDEPENDENT FROM ALL OTHER PROVISIONS OF THE AGREEMENT AND SHALL APPLY NOTWITHSTANDING THE FAILURE OF ANY REMEDY PROVIDED HEREIN.

 1. Miscellaneous.